-Prague public transport inspectors like to check foreign tourists precisely because on many occasions they are not aware that their ticket must be punched.
-Information provided on the purchased ticket is not very easy to understand, and unless you have been well informed, it is easy to get confused how to properly use the tickets.
+Prague public transport inspectors like to check foreign tourists precisely because they are not aware that their ticket must be punched on many occasions.
+Information provided on the purchased ticket is not very easy to understand.
+Unless you have been well informed, it is easy to get confused about using the tickets properly.

-Tickets must then be validated at the entrance gates to underground stations, or similarly in the little orange boxes you see hanging on poles in buses and trams.
-The reason you won’t see too many local people validating tickets is that thay possess a long term pass.
+Tickets must then be validated at the entrance gates to underground stations, or similarly, in the little orange boxes, you see hanging on poles in buses and trams.
+You won’t see too many local people validating tickets because they possess a long-term pass.